KUL-RSDA/AquaCrop/README.md

 Please follow good practices.
 New features, enhancements or suggestions will only be considered and reviewed once a year by the core AquaCrop developers.

 We encourage scientific (only) exchanges via our [Discussions](https://github.com/KUL-RSDA/AquaCrop/discussions) forum.
-Only if the wealth of [documentation](https://www.fao.org/aquacrop/en/) or the FAO Contact (aquacrop@fao.org) did not provide sufficient help, or if you have a good suggestion, then start a new "Discussion" with the information you already gathered from the FAO Contact or documentation.
+Only if the wealth of [documentation](https://www.fao.org/aquacrop/en/) did not provide sufficient help, or if you have a good suggestion, then start a new "Discussion" with the information you already gathered from the documentation.
 Please do not open an "Issue" to ask your question and do not offer a "Pull Request" without any prior "Discussion" with the AquaCrop core team.

 ## LIS integration